metamath/metamath-exe/doc/BUILD.md

 [configure](https://en.wikipedia.org/wiki/Configure_script) tests your OS for its features.
 Simply determining _all_ possible properties would be extremely excessive.
 For example the Metamath build need not know anything about your network connections.
-In fact, only a tiny selection of properties need to be known.
+In fact, only a tiny selection of properties are essential.
 In Metamath this selection is encoded in a file __configure.h.in__.
 _configure_ then performs all necessary checks based on its contents and at the end issues a C header file __config.h__.
 This header file defines lots of C macros each reflecting a particular test result.